 This test was developed and its performance characteristics determined by ARUP Laboratories.
 It has not been cleared or approved by the US Food and Drug Administration.
 This test was performed in a CLIA certified laboratory and is intended for clinical purposes.

 Counseling and informed consent are recommended for genetic testing.
 Consent forms are available online.

 Laboratory Developed Test (LDT)

 Note: Maternal specimens are recommended as controls for proper test interpretation.
-Order Maternal Cell Contamination (ARUP test code 0050608) on the maternal specimen.
+Submit maternal blood specimen for Maternal Cell Contamination in addition to fetal specimen.

 81329; 81265 Fetal Cell Contamination (FCC)